 Neem oil and coconut oil

 Neem oil is a helpful tool against mosquitoes in case you don’t mind feeling its strong scent in your house.
 I often use this repellent outdoors, but you may add the coconut oil into the mixture and spray it around the house as well.
-To create this mosquito repellent mixture use:

 - 30 ml of the coconut oil;